Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The rarity is the fact that this was three lunar-related events happening all at once, with a Blue Moon, Super Moon, and a total Lunar Eclipse.
+The rarity is the fact that there were three lunar-related events happening all at once, with a Blue Moon, Super Moon, and a Total Lunar Eclipse.
 The date of this was the more-than-ideal time for the San Luis Obispo, California BLOODMOON to release their newest recorded effort.

-Much like their lunar inspiration, the music of BLOODMOON is phaseal, seemingly mystical, and ethereally lysergic.
+Much like their lunar inspiration, the music of BLOODMOON is seemingly mystical and ethereally lysergic.
 It hovers above us, arcing in the upper reaches where it winds, weaves, and curves about with myriad musical maneuvers.
-All while the acidic, guttural vocalizations seem to bemoan its words with heavy, haunting expression.
+All while the acidic, guttural vocalizations seem to bemoan its words with heavy, haunting expressions.

-I invite you to stream “Supervoid Trinity” from BLOODMOON via the Bandcamp embed provided here.
+I invite you to stream ‘Supervoid Trinity‘ from BLOODMOON via the Bandcamp embed provided here.
 With three individual selections, “Pt.
 I: Deceiver“, “Pt.
 II: Adversary“, and “Pt.
-III: Illuminor” (though all are presented both apart and in one unbroken movement, “Supervoid Trinity“, on the digital download), the inflection and scope of this album is epic.
+III: Illuminor” (though all are presented both apart and in one unbroken movement, “Supervoid Trinity“, on the digital download), the inflection and scope of this album are epic.